+ANDY

-ANDY Users Guide, Personality Editor & BUSIC Guide From ANLON Inc.
+Users Guide, Personality Editor & BASIC Guide From ANLON Inc.

-ensure the accuracy of the product documentation in this manual.
+Every effort has been made to ensure the accuracy of the product documentation in this manual.
 However, because we are constantly improving and updating our computer software and documentation, Axion Inc. is unable to guarantee the accuaracy of printed material after the date of publication and disclaims liability for changes, errors or omissions.

-No reproduction of this document or any portion of its contents is allowed without the written permission of Axion Inc.
+No reproduction of this document or any portion of its contents is allowed without the written permission of Axlon Inc.